Goncalo-N/landing-page/README.md

 ## 🚀 **Features**
 - **No-scroll navigation**: Button-driven interaction for a clean and intuitive user experience.
-- **Responsive design**: Optimized for all devices, including desktops, tablets, and mobile.
 - **Modern UI**: Built with a aesthetic, leveraging the power of CSS and HTML.
 - **Interactive elements**: Dynamic features and animations handled with CSS and JavaScript.
 - **Contact form**: A contact form that allows users to send me a message.